jayped005/build_i2b2_rxnorm_ndc_metadata/README.md

   Has been tested on Windows using Anaconda Python version 3.6, but should work with Python 3.5 or 3.7.

+  Has been tested on Linux (Ubuntu 16.04), using Python version 3.7.1.

 Requirements to execute the procedure: